2021 SPRING LEGISLATIVE SESSION SUMMARY

 SB 2017 (Representative Harris, D-Chicago/President Harmon, D-Oak Park) is the Budget Implementation (BIMP) bill.
 (P.A.
 102-0016)

 The SFY 2022 state budget appropriates $42.2 billion in spending and anticipates revenue collections of $42.3 billion.
-The budget legislation was approved by both chambers and will next be considered by the Governor.
+The budget legislation was enacted into law by the Governor.

 STATE SHARED REVENUES